MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/customize-the-office-fluent-ribbon-by-using-an-open-xml-formats-file.md

 ---
-title: Customize the Office Fluent ribbon by using an Open XML formats file ms.prod: office ms.assetid: 562d79a2-c1eb-126a-1567-ddd0253f5972 ms.date: 09/07/2021
+title: Customize the Office Fluent ribbon by using an Open XML formats file
+description: Learn how to customize the Office Fluent ribbon using Open XML ms.prod: office ms.assetid: 562d79a2-c1eb-126a-1567-ddd0253f5972 ms.date: 09/07/2021